- How long can sperm be stored?

 Semen is stored in cryovials in liquid nitrogen.
-(How is Cryopreservation Performed?)
+(See How is Cryopreservation Performed?)

 Between two and five days is ideal, but may be less time between collections, if necessary.

-Regardless of how many samples are frozen it is impossible to guarantee success.
-The best advice is to carefully consult with both an Andrologist and REI before beginning any use of the samples.
+Regardless of how many samples are frozen, it is impossible to guarantee success.
+The best advice is to carefully consult with both an andrologist and reproductive endocrinology and infertility specialist before beginning any use of the samples.

-Many cryopreserved samples may not be of sufficient quality for use with artificial insemination.
-However, IVF is regularly performed with samples of very poorquality or concentration.
+Many cryopreserved samples may not be preserved well enough for artificial insemination.
+However, IVF is regularly performed with samples of very poor quality or concentration.
 Any sample containing sperm, regardless of concentration or quality, is routinely frozen.
-If there is a concern at the time of processing the sample for cryopreservation the laboratory director or your care-provider will be contacted.
+If there is a concern at the time of processing the sample for cryopreservation, the laboratory director or your care-provider will be contacted.

 The specimen container used to collect the sample is labeled and verified by the patient prior to collection.
 Once the sample is received it is handled with extreme caution.
 All materials used in the process are labeled with the patient's name, the current date, and a visit number unique to the patient and the sample collected.
 Each sample is assigned a physically isolated workstation.
 All tools and solutions used in preparing the sample for cryopreservation are sterile and single-use.
 Certified andrology technicians will ensure there is no confusion in the handling of semen samples.